INTRODUCTION

 • Special education programme for children with moderate, severe, and profound mental disability (PPVI) and

-• Educational program for residential care (DAS).
+• Educational programme for residential care (DAS).

 OŠPP